abingdonpta/abingdonpta/content/posts/2024-07-24 School Supplies/index.md

 - 2 boxes of tissues
 - 2 boxes of sharpened #2 large primary Ticonderoga pencil
 - 1 package of small glue sticks
-- 1 box 1 box of gallon size zip-loc bags
+- 1 box of gallon size zip-loc bags
-- Boys: 1 pack of thin Expo dry erase markers (4 or 8 pack)
+- 1 pack of thin Expo dry erase markers (4 or 8 pack)
-- Girls: 1 pack of assorted Crayola broad markers (8 pack)
+- 1 pack of assorted Crayola broad markers (8 pack)
 - 3 containers of Clorox disinfectant wipes
-- Boys: bring 1 pack of Expo dry erase markers (4 or 8 pack)
+- 1 pack of Expo dry erase markers (4 or 8 pack)
-- Girls: bring 1 pack of Crayola markers (8 pack)
+- 1 pack of Crayola markers (8 pack)
 - 2 bottle of hand soap
 - 1 bottles of hand sanitizer
 - 1 black-and-white marble composition notebook (wide ruled)
 - 1 multi-pack of playdoh (10 pack)
 - 1 full size backpack to send with your child daily.
-- Extra change of clothes, including underwear and socks, in a Ziploc bag labeled with your child’s name
+- Extra change of clothes, including underwear and socks, in a Ziploc bag labeled with your child’s name.
 - 1 plastic pencil box
 - AVID Education AE-36-GR Stereo Classroom Computer Headset with Boom microphone, single TRRS plug green (Amazon) or similar headphones.